Last updated: 23/07/2020 | Estimated Reading Time: 4 minutes

 You are allowed to include a secured loan into your individual voluntary arrangement but your creditor is under no obligation to accept this proposal.
 It is actually very unlikely that your creditor will allow you to do this because the only real incentive a lender has to accept an IVA is the fact that they may not be paid otherwise, in the case of a secured loan the lender can simply take the property to recoup their outlay.

-How much debt can I put on an IVA?
+Levels of debt you can put on an IVA

 There is no limit to the amount of debt that you can put onto an IVA but it is worth noting that if your debt is under £10,000, there is a strong chance that your creditor will not agree to the arrangement.